About us

 The Energy Institute (EI) is the chartered professional membership body for people who work across the world of energy.
 Our purpose is creating a better energy future for our members and society by accelerating a just global energy transition to net zero.
 We do this by:

-- and enabling industry and consumers to make energy lower carbon, safer and more efficient.
+Enabling industry and consumers to make energy lower carbon, safer and more efficient

 The EI was set up in 2003 as a result of a merger between the Institute of Petroleum (IP) and the Institute of Energy (InstE).
 Both Institutes had a proud and distinguished heritage developed over many years supporting their particular energy sectors.